 - Begin and submit your online application.
 Please start the application form.
 We recommend completing the online form in one sitting.
 If you need to log back into your account, visit the sign in page to our application system.
 Once you have submitted the application, you’ll be able to view the specific documents/materials that are required in order to complete your application.

-- Applicants with a non-US degree: In lieu of a transcript, you are required to submit an official course-by-course evaluation along with U.S. degree equivalency information of your coursework from any member of the National Association of Credential Evaluation Services or by Educated Choices.
+- Applicants with a non-US degree: In lieu of a transcript, you are required to submit an official course-by-course evaluation along with U.S. degree equivalency information of your coursework from any member of the National Association of Credential Evaluation Services (NACES), an agency accredited by the Association of International Credential Evaluators (AICE) or by Educated Choices.